icligo/documentation/docs/index.md

 The API will return a **400 Bad Request** response if these headers are missing or invalid.
 If the payment request is associated with an unauthorized or incorrect Application ID, a **401 Unauthorised** response will be returned.
 If an attempt is made to access a forbidden resource, a **403 Forbidden** response is returned.

+**Test Mode Support**:

+Our system supports a test mode using test credentials, where to activate this mode it is necessary to make a request using test credentials.
+The corresponding intent will be marked as a test, and all later operations must use the same test credentials.

 ## **Errors**
 We have normalized the error payload, where all the errors obey the same format in order to be easier to read the error.